SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-03.md

 : The paths that the legitimate traffic goes through in the data plane.

 SAV-specific Information:
-: The information consists of the source prefixes and their legitimate incoming interfaces of an AS and exactly corresponds to the real forwarding paths of the source prefixes.
+: The information consists of the source prefixes and their legitimate incoming interfaces of an AS.

 SAV-related Information:
 : The information is used to generate SAV rules and can be from SAV-specific Information or general information.

-SAV-specific Message:
-: The message is used to carry the SAV-specific information between ASes and can be communicated following a SAV-specific protocol.

 False Positive:
 : The validation results that the packets with legitimate source addresses are considered invalid improperly due to inaccurate SAV rules.